AntoinePineau/paroisseschateaubriant.fr/README.md

 ## Development

+If you use WSL on Windows, ensure to work only on WSL (repository included) to be more efficient (quick and live reloading working)

 Launch `gulp` to serve you local development server and build automagically the final files to serve in the Production environment.